guidanoli/catan-lua/README.md

 ## Documentation

-### Deployment
+### Hosted

 You can see the latest version of the documentation [here](https://guidanoli.github.io/catan-lua/).

 ### Local

-Please make sure you have [LDoc] installed on your machine.
-Then, run the following command:
+You can also build the documentation locally by running the following command.

 ```sh
 make docs